 I recall countless instances where teachers and students simply didn’t click.
-Sometimes this is caused by poor teaching, sometimes there is just no chemistry – like me and my Year 10 economics teacher (sorry Mr Hutchinson).
+Sometimes this is caused by poor teaching, sometimes there’s just no chemistry – like me and my Year 10 Economics teacher (sorry, Mr Hutchinson).
 A common one in swim schools is little girls being afraid of male teachers.

 Is it water itself?

-Some kids genuinely cannot stand water – my friends daughter wouldn’t shower until the age of 3 and half and didn’t go near a pool until the age of 5.
+Some kids genuinely cannot stand water – my friend’s daughter wouldn’t shower until the age of three-and-a-half and didn’t go near a pool until the age of five.
 We usually recommend parents to start swimming as early as possible, but this was a very rare instance where it was actually better to wait until it was ‘her’ decision because the fear was so ingrained.